jaeddy/jeffcupdb/README.md

-# espn-ffb
+# jeffcupdb
-espn-ffb is a project to query fantasy football data from ESPN's API and persist it in your own database.
+jeffcupdb is a project to query fantasy football data from ESPN's API and persist it in your own database.
 There is a very basic web component with a few views built using Flask that allows you to self-host your own fantasy football league page for things such as historical records, weekly recaps, etc.

 #### Pre-requisites:
 *  [Python3](https://www.python.org/download/releases/3.0/)